MckinstryJ/FastSpeech2_LJSpeech/README.md

 # FastSpeech 2 - Pytorch Implementation

+## NOTE: This is not the original repo for this implemenation.
+I (John) have cloned this repo to understand how to optimize it and potentially modify it for specific cases.

 This is a Pytorch implementation of Microsoft's text-to-speech system [**FastSpeech 2: Fast and High-Quality End-to-End Text to Speech**](https://arxiv.org/abs/2006.04558).
 This project is based on [xcmyz's implementation](https://github.com/xcmyz/FastSpeech) of FastSpeech.
 Feel free to use/modify the code.
 Any suggestion for improvement is appreciated.

 This repository contains only FastSpeech 2 but FastSpeech 2s so far.
 I will update it once I reproduce FastSpeech 2s, the end-to-end version of FastSpeech2, successfully.